› Business Loans › Equipment Financing

 For some companies, it’s easier and better to make a lease payment than to own.
 So before applying, make sure you ask yourself these questions:

-This will help us determine the right terms and repayment options for the equipment financing loan – or if you should even purchase the equipment.
-You should also make sure you know the current market value and final invoice price.
+This will help us determine the right terms and repayment options for the equipment financing loan – or if you should purchase the equipment.
+You should also ensure you know the current market value and final invoice price.
 This will ensure that you request the right amount.

 Equipment financing applicants must provide the following information and documents:

-The application process is fast, and you can do it within a few minutes.
-You can either fill out our one-page equipment financing online application.
+The application process is fast and can be completed in a few minutes.
+You can complete our one-page equipment financing application online.
 Or call us so a dedicated account manager can guide you through the process.

 Once we receive your application, a senior account executive will contact you.
 We’ll review your best equipment financing options and fixed-term business loan offers on this call.
 You will get absolute transparency.
 There are no hidden fees or surprises.
 You will know precisely what loan options, rates, and terms you can expect for the equipment financing option you choose.

-Your equipment financing loan gets set up when your application passes underwriting guidelines and gets credit approval.
+Your equipment financing loan is set up once your application meets underwriting guidelines and receives credit approval.
 Next, the cash gets sent directly to the merchant.
-Depending on your convenience, we’ll either help you set up automatic payments, or you can arrange to pay by check/electronic payment.
+Depending on your convenience, we’ll either help you set up automatic payments, or you can pay by check/electronic payment.

 Your term loan isn’t just a way to get equipment financing.
 It’s also an excellent opportunity to start building (or improving) your credit.